quiggleypuff/EvilProfiler/README.md

 # EvilProfiler

-EvilProfiler is a simple COR_PROFILER shellcode loader.
+EvilProfiler is a simple .NET profiler shellcode loader.

 It __does not__ do any profiling.

-It decrypts xor encrypted shellcode and executes it in a new thread of the process it is set to profile.
+It decrypts bundled xor encrypted shellcode and executes it in a new thread of the process it is set to profile.

 ## Compiling EvilProfiler